-Speak often with the Lord Jesus, and learn to listen to His voice.
+Speak with the Lord Jesus as often as you can, and learn to listen to His voice.
 I read the Psalms–they give me a spiritual ears so that I can hear Him.
 I find a voice that can speak to God.
 Reading the Psalms imparts things that I can’t have any other way.

 That “sound mind” promised in 2 Timothy 1:7 needs to be believed.
-It must become activated by faith.
-This promise is for us who struggle this way.
+You must activate it by faith.
+(Even a faith that falters.)

 10 thoughts on “Trying to Find a Sound Mind”